 The effects of sounds from airguns might include one or more of the following: tolerance, masking of natural sounds, behavioral disturbance, and, at least in theory, temporary or permanent hearing impairment, or non-auditory physical or physiological effects (Richardson et al., 1995).

-The potential effects of airguns discussed below are presented without consideration of the mitigation measures that AES has presented and that will be required by NMFS.
+The potential effects of airguns discussed below are presented without consideration of the mitigation Start Printed Page 22927measures that AES has presented and that will be required by NMFS.
 When these measures are taken into account, it is unlikely that this project would result in temporary, or especially, permanent hearing impairment or any significant non-auditory physical or physiological effects.

 Numerous studies have shown that pulsed sounds from airguns are often readily detectable in the water at distances of many kilometers.
 Studies have also shown that marine mammals at distances more than a few kilometers from operating seismic vessels often show no apparent response (tolerance).
 That is often true even in cases when the pulsed sounds must be readily audible to the animals based on measured received levels and the hearing sensitivity of that mammal group.
 Although various baleen whales, toothed whales, and (less frequently) pinnipeds have been shown to react behaviorally to airgun pulses under some conditions, at other times mammals of all three types have shown no overt reactions.
 In general, pinnipeds, and small odontocetes seem to be more tolerant of exposure to airgun pulses than are baleen whales.